-A 30-metre riparian setback ("Riparian Setback") is established to protect riparian areas.
+7.7 A 30 metre riparian setback ("Riparian Setback") is established to protect riparian areas.
 Areas along both sides of all rivers, streams, lakes, and wetlands must be protected from development and remain in a natural condition along both sides of all rivers, streams, lakes, and wetlands, year-round or seasonal.
 The Riparian Setback will be measured from the ordinary high-water mark of the river, stream, lake, or wetland to the property line as illustrated on Figure 6 Illustration of Riparian Setback.
-Federal and territorial environmental guidelines, and applicable City bylaws, must be followed in all cases.
+Government of Canada and Government of Yukon environmental guidelines, and applicable City bylaws, must be followed in all cases.